tommmyy/ramda-react-redux-patterns/src/Ex02/README.md

 # Example

-In this example we show how to use `R.always` to generate static component.
+In this example we show how  `R.ifElse` can be used as HoC for conditional render.